JibinKoshy07/JibuTube/README.md

-JibuTube is a youTube downloading tool
+JibuTube is a YouTube downloading tool

 Open up the terminal and type the following